-Referrals can be made due to wide variety of concerns, including (but not restricted to) mental ill-health, risk to self, disability, sexual assault, serious self-harm, suicidal ideation and/or attempt and radicalisation/extremism.
+Referrals can be made due to a wide variety of concerns, including (but not restricted to) mental ill-health, risk to self, disability, sexual or physical assault, serious self-harm, suicidality and radicalisation/extremism.
 The threshold for referral should be if the usual provision of service(s) is not sufficient to manage risk.